JessiePGF/Investor_Sentiment/README.md

 \end{aligned}
 $$

-(Table 3) The monthly returns from January through December of t are regressed on the sentiment index that prevailed at the end of the prior year
+**(Table 3)** The monthly returns from January through December of t are regressed on the sentiment index that prevailed at the end of the prior year
 - Exclude SMB and HML from the right side when they are the portfolios being forecast
 - Dependent variable: monthly return on a long–short portfolio
 - Due to data limatations, portfolio breakpoints vary across characteristics:
-  - (30/40/30): profitability(earn), BEME, INV(E/FA), DY
+  - (30/40/30): profitability(earnings), BEME, INV(E/FA), DY
   - (20/60/20): volatility, NI(GS), AC, while med60 = (Qnt2+Qnt3+Qnt4)/3
 - Four model variations are evaluated :
   - Orthogonalization: Raw vs. Orthogonalized